 Having done that, the next thing you should do is calibrate your display.
 It is crucial, as per my experience.
 While setting up the monitor at home, I found the red balance of the screen was on the higher side.
 I had to reduce it a bit to make it look natural.

-I hope this tutorial was easy to understand, and you were able to install a color profile in Windows 10 using ICC Profile.
+I hope this tutorial was easy to understand, and that you were able to install a color profile in Windows 11/10 using ICC Profile.